Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Phiar is building an augmented reality navigation app for driving that shows a driver exactly where to go without taking their eyes off the wheel.
 With efficient AI fit into a smartphone, Phiar’s software can run at 200 fps on a dash-mounted iPhone.

-With deep AI and computer vision expertise plus a team with members from Apple, Microsoft and VMware, Phiar wants to build the “killer AR application” to address the 1.7 billion people that use a navigation app each month.
+With deep AI and computer vision expertise plus a team with members from Apple, Microsoft and VMware, Phiar wants to build the “killer AR application” to address the 1.7 billion people who use a navigation app each month.
 Phiar is counting on AR being the next meaningful evolution in driving navigation tech and a software solution that keeps a driver’s eyes on the road in front of them.

 Seattle Food Tech